yotamlevit/Regex-Engine/README.md

 # Regex-Engine
-A C lang regex engine using NFA based on Ken Thompson`s paper
+A C lang regex engine using NFA based on Ken Thompson`s paper It was introduced in his 1968 CACM paper.
+This implementation compiles Regular Expressions to Non-Deterministic Finite Automatas (NFA)

+Currently, this implementation only implements the repetition metacharacters ('+', '?', '*') and concatenation/alteration ("AND"/"OR")
 # <ins>This is a work in progress!!!
 # <ins>This is a work in progress!!!
 # <ins>This is a work in progress!!!
 # <ins>This is a work in progress!!!